29th September 2016

 Clearly, data centres will focus on the security of confidential information and the steps that must be taken to protect the integrity of critical data stored there.
-But this is worthless if the physical security of the centre isn’t up to the same standard.
+But this isn’t very helpful if the centre’s physical security isn’t up to the same standard.

-This is where the ‘onion skin’ approach ensures an increasing level of security the closer an intruder gets to the most critical and sensitive assets.
+This is where the ‘onion skin’ approach ensures an increased level of security the closer an intruder gets to the most critical and sensitive assets.

-As with the old saying about poachers turned gamekeepers, it is vital that intelligent security solutions are designed from the mindset of the potential intruder and the multiple methods of attack they might use to get in.
+As with the old saying about poachers turned gamekeepers, intelligent security solutions must be designed from the mindset of the potential intruder and the multiple methods of attack they might use to get in.

-Thorough site audits will take into consideration existing security measures and identify any potential weaknesses, and will play an active role in the development of a fully integrated security system, fit to face the challenges of the various methods and forces of attack employed by the modern day intruder.
+Thorough site audits will take into consideration existing security measures and identify any potential weaknesses.
+In addition, they will play an active role in developing a fully integrated security system fit to face the challenges of the various methods and forces of attack employed by the modern-day intruder.

 Our specifications have typically involved a Critical National Infrastructure ArmaWeave Plus fencing system on the outer perimeter.

-We have also employed hostile vehicle mitigation measures to avert against vehicle-borne attacks.
+We have also employed hostile vehicle mitigation measures to avert vehicle-borne attacks.

 CCTV and enhanced video analytics on the outer layers allow us to gather intelligence about attackers and relay them live to guards via their mobile phones or tablets.
-We also integrate lighting, surveillance and perimeter intrusion detection systems to deliver an holistic solution to security.
+We also integrate lighting, surveillance and perimeter intrusion detection systems to deliver a holistic security solution.

 As well as protecting the data servers themselves, other critical systems need to be factored in, such as power systems and standby generators, cooling systems.